-Community members, students, faculty, staff, and guests have a duty to report all crimes and public safety related incidents in a timely manner (unless they are a mental health professional serving in that capacity) to 1) the security team noted below and to 2) Director of Risk Management, Safety, and Security.
-Information on student behavioral violations is reported to the Assistant Dean of Students for each campus per University policy for follow up.
-The University does not have a campus police department and thus we encourage contacting both the University (via the individuals below) and the appropriate security team.
+Community members, students, faculty, staff, and guests have a duty to report all crimes and public safety related incidents in a timely manner (unless they are a mental health professional serving in that capacity) to 1) the security team noted below and to 2) Department of Risk Management, Safety, and Security.
+Information on student behavioral violations is reported to the Assistant Dean of Students for each campus per University policy.
+The University does not have a campus police department and thus encourages contacting both the University and appropriate security team.
 For crimes in progress or emergencies, contact the security team at your campus or call 911.